 You will need a key for the building your laboratory is housed in, a key or key card to your lab, and perhaps an animal room key.
 Most departments may charge a nominal deposit fee.
 In most cases, you will only be able to get keys to the building where your lab is located.
-For example, if your lab is in Cruess Hall, you generally wouldn't be able to get a key to Meyer Hall.
-But there are always exceptions: you would be able to get keys for Meyer Hall, for example, if you have animals housed there or require access to the TA office.
+However, you would be able to get keys for Meyer Hall if you have animals housed there or require access to the TA office.